peter88213/yw-table/docs/index.md

 [Download the latest release (version 0.5.1)](https://github.com/peter88213/yw-table/raw/main/dist/yw_table_v0.5.1.zip)

 - Unzip the downloaded zipfile "yw_table_v0.5.1.zip" into a new folder.
 - Move into this new folder and launch **setup.pyw**.
-This installs the plugin for the local user.
+This installs the program for the local user.
 - Open "README.md" for usage instructions.

 ### Note for Linux users